Helping you get through life

 Talk to someone you trust.
 It's best to speak to your family if you can.

-Quit alcohol, drugs and cigarettes: detox the mind.
+Quit alcohol, drugs, cigarettes and detox the mind.
 It's time to think straight.

 Most importantly, see your GP who'll have lots of advice.
 They might also recommend you see a counsellor or therapist.
 These experts help us figure out what's gone wrong.
 And how to put things right.

 Being depressed isn't your fault.
 And getting help doesn't make you a weak person.
 It just means you want to get your life back on track - sooner rather than later.
+You get more advice from mental health charity Mind.